Ethel173/MC-Mods/RSPP/changelog/readme.md

 	added proper support for mod info file, yay no more spamming console b/c of above, yay removed code for pistons b/c they are already transparent, yay

+1.52R

+	forgot to cast as float
+	redstone wire should actually show up now whoops